 Egypt clears Indian wheat, trade negotiations on with more nations

-Egypt, the world’s top wheat importer, has approved India as a supplier to fill a sizeable void in the North African nation’s food stocks due to the Ukraine conflict, a move that will open up a lucrative market for Indian farmers and also deepen agricultural ties between the two countries, officials said on Friday.
+New Delhi: Egypt, the world’s top wheat importer, has approved India as a supplier to fill a sizeable void in the north African nation’s food stocks due to the Ukraine conflict, a move that will open up a lucrative market for Indian farmers and also deepen agricultural ties between the two countries, officials said on Friday.

+India, the world’s second-largest wheat producer, is currently in “discussion with various countries including Egypt, Turkey, China, Bosnia, Sudan, Nigeria, Iran, etc for commencing wheat exports”, an official said, requesting anonymity.

-India has stepped up efforts to seize a rare global opportunity to ramp up wheat shipments because international wheat prices are currently ruling higher than domestic minimum support prices.
+India has stepped up efforts to seize a rare global opportunity to ramp up wheat shipments as international wheat prices are currently ruling higher than domestic minimum support prices.

+The new farm exports could push India’s export earnings, which hit a record $418 billion ( ₹31.4 lakh crore) during 2021-22.
+Farmers are expected to reap higher prices, as analysts expect domestic grain prices to rise on the back of exports.

 “We are further targeting a US$ 300-400 million export revenue that will not only aid small scale farmers to garner better prices for their crop but also the central government in terms of income and reduction in forced procurement of certain commodities,” said Fauzan Alavi, director of Allana Group, India’s largest wheat exporter.